Table of Contents

 Oh, hemp.
 You've been around for so long, but only recently have people been raving about all of your benefits!

-It’s true, hemp seed oil has more essential fatty acids than flaxseed oil and can offer many benefits like digestive, skin and heart health.
+Hemp seed oil has more essential fatty acids than flaxseed oil and can offer many benefits like digestive, skin, and heart health.
 It is full of antioxidants to keep the wrinkles away and vitamins and minerals to boot.
-However, Hemp seed oil alone doesn’t have therapeutic benefits.

 We all look at the reviews when we are shopping around for a new pair of shoes or a new product for ourselves or our beloved pets.
 Did you know that some sites pay for five-star reviews?
 It's not that surprising, but just a friendly warning, don't believe every review you read.